lazyscribe/lazyscribe/docs/how-to/tests.rst

 The test's parameter has been also stored here.

-The :py:meth:`Experiment.log_test` context handler creates a :py:class:`Test` object and logs it back to the experiment when the handler exits.
-If you want to avoid using the context handler, instantiate your own test and append it to the ``tests`` list:
+The :py:meth:`lazyscribe.Experiment.log_test` context handler creates a :py:class:`lazyscribe.Test` object and logs it back to the experiment when the handler exits.
+If you want to avoid using the context handler, instantiate your own test and append it to the :py:attr:`lazyscribe.Experiment.tests` list:

 .. code-block:: python